Discover more from Brent and Michael Are Going Places

 I recently compared all the companies, and I found a clear favorite: Genki.
 And a clear loser: World Nomads.

 Earlier this year, both Genki and SafetyWing (but not World Nomads) also started offering full international health insurance.
-Genki calls this their “Genki Resident” plan (as opposed to “Genki Explorer,” which is their travel insurance), and SafetyWing calls it “Nomad Health” (as opposed to “Nomad Insurance,” which is their travel insurance).
+Genki calls this their “Genki Native” plan (as opposed to “Genki Explorer,” which is their travel insurance), and SafetyWing calls it “Nomad Insurance Complete” (as opposed to “Nomad Insurance Essential,” which is their travel insurance).

 Incidentally, why not just rely on plain old travel insurance, which is cheaper, for your international health care needs?
 Why pay for full insurance?